Private members-only forum

 Have you tried reaching out to your state's attorney general?
 They sometimes have free resources or mediation services.

 NAL, but from what I've read, you should check your state's specific laws.
-That said, definitely get a lawyer to look at the specifics.
+Take the above with a huge disclaimer that I'm just some person on the internet.

 Not a lawyer, but I have direct experience with this.